material-motion/material-motion/specifications/runtime.md

 ---

-### On commit: generate Actors

-When a Transaction is committed, the Motion Runtime must generate an Actor for each Intention in the Transaction.
-Consider the Transaction log we'd explored above:
+When a transaction is committed, the Runtime must generate an Actor for each Intention in the transaction.
+Consider the transaction log we'd explored above:

     > transaction.log
     [